fortify/FortifySyncFoDToSSC/README.md

           - Dynamic
           #- Mobile # FoD REST API does not yet allow for downloading Mobile scan results

-          # Ceate an SSC application version only if there are scans to be synchronized.
+          # Create an SSC application version only if there are scans to be synchronized.
 If set
           # to true (default), the utility will only create application versions for FoD releases
           # that have one of the scan types defined in the enabledFoDScanTypes property above,
           # and at least one of those scans is not older than the ignoreScansOlderThanDays